• Skip to primary navigation

 11. Papaya

-Papaya is another great source of vitamin C and A, both of which are essential for skin elasticity and reducing wrinkles.
+Papaya is another excellent source of vitamin C and A, essential for skin elasticity and reducing wrinkles.
 The enzyme papain found in papayas also has skin-smoothing properties.

 How to Have It: